 There are many reasons for back pain during pregnancy, including:

 1. Weight Gain

 As your baby grows, you gain weight.
 Your body is not accustomed to supporting this added weight, resulting in lower back pain.
 25-30 pounds is the suggested amount of weight gain during pregnancy.
 Gaining extra weight can increase back pain even further.

 2. Weakened Abdominal Muscles

 Your primary support comes from your core muscles, which include your abdominal muscles, pelvic floor muscles, and back muscles.
-Weakening in one area of your core results in additional pressure on the other parts of it.
+Weakening in one area of your core results in additional pressure and instability on the other parts of it.

 3. Loose Joints

 During pregnancy your body prepares for labor by producing a hormone called relaxin a hormone known to prevent contractions in early pregnancy.
 Later in pregnancy, relaxin is the hormone responsible for softening of the cervix and expansion of the pelvic canal, getting your body ready for delivery.
 This helps loosen your pelvic joint, allowing it to open during labor for your baby to pass through.
 Unfortunately, though, relaxin affects all the ligaments that stabilize the spine, causing them to become loose and resulting in subtle posture shifts and muscle strain.

 This may be another cause of your lower back pain, particularly the joints at the base of the spine, also known as the sacroiliac joints.

 4. Poor Posture